 Chronic migraines are defined as “more than fifteen headache days per month over a three month period of which more than eight are migrainous, in the absence of medication over use (International Headache Society).”
 Migraines commonly run in families, and can coexist with other neurological conditions as well.
 Another name for chronic migraines can be chronic daily headache.
-Since 2011, I have had more than 15 headache days a month, sometimes reaching up to 30 headache days, where I have a debilitating migraine every day, a symptom connected to my diagnosis of Chiari Malformation- read more about that here.
+Since 2011, I have had more than 15 headache days a month, sometimes reaching up to 30 headache days, where I have a debilitating migraine every day, a symptom connected to my diagnosis of Chiari Malformation.

 I started to manage my symptoms with massage therapy and acupuncture, and found that helped a lot with managing my migraines.
 It didn’t lessen their frequency, but because there was less pain in my neck and shoulders, the pain seemed more tolerable.
 I also start finding simple remedies that help me manage my symptoms, like peppermint essential oil to combat nausea or doing yoga to release muscle tension.
 Using alternative medicine has helped me a lot, though I understand that it isn’t meant to cure my migraines.

-My senior year of high school, I was in almost all virtual classes for several reasons, one of which was my chronic migraines- read more about virtual classes in high school here.
+My senior year of high school, I was in almost all virtual classes for several reasons, one of which was my chronic migraines.
 I would sleep through my first period class, come to school for second and third period, and often leave during fourth period.
 Alternatively, I would stay through fourth period and then go home and crash in bed.
 Sleep was really the only way I could manage my migraines, which could be triggered by flashing lights, loud noises, the weather, or seemingly nothing at all.
 Food triggers were ruled out as the root cause of my migraines, as well as vitamin deficiencies and similar conditions.
 My migraines were confirmed to be caused by Chiari Malformation in October 2015.

 Fortunately, I have been able to attend college several hours from home and continue to manage my migraine condition.
-I have a private bedroom, meaning I do not have a roommate, but do have 1-3 suitemates who I share a bathroom and living area with- read more about my housing here.
-My disability housing accommodations state that I should have a lower-level private room with air conditioning, and the ability to make my room completely dark, as I am sensitive to light and sound when I have migraines- read how to make a dorm room completely dark here.
-I also have a file with Office of Disability Services that says I have migraines- read more about that here.
-I schedule my college classes at times where I usually don’t get migraines and often come home from class and sleep (read more about my bed here).
+I have a private bedroom, meaning I do not have a roommate, but do have 1-3 suitemates who I share a bathroom and living area with.
+My disability housing accommodations state that I should have a lower-level private room with air conditioning, and the ability to make my room completely dark, as I am sensitive to light and sound when I have migraines.
+I also have a file with Office of Disability Services that says I have migraines.
+My college classes are scheduled at times where I usually don’t get migraines and often come home from class and sleep.
 I have also gone to class with migraines before, as I know the migraine won’t improve whether I’m sitting in my room or sitting in the classroom.

 Often times, people can’t believe that I am able to function through my migraines so well, and ask how I am able to live through this pain.
 The truth is, I have two options- let everything consume me and just sit in my room all day, or get used to the pain and live my life.
 While that first option may be beneficial for some people (and I understand pain is relative), I have chosen the second option of developing a superhuman pain tolerance and just living life.
 I do not like talking much about my condition in real life, because I do not want sympathy or attention from others, especially people I barely know, as I can manage my pain just fine.
-My close friends and family know the depth of my condition, and that’s more than enough- read more about my friends in my post on the sixth anniversary of developing Chiari here.
+My close friends and family know the depth of my condition, and that’s more than enough.

 I can’t say that life with chronic migraines is the best thing ever, but I can say it has made me a more understanding person.
 Whenever someone around me experiences migraines, I can relate on a deep level to the pain, sensitivity to the world, and feeling like hair weighs 100 pounds.
 I understand there are people who have it worse than me, but my hope is that my experiences with chronic migraines can help someone else understand their condition more.